Rajshrishrimalshah/javascript-server/VS-CODE.md

   While **coding**, sometimes it is possible that you may forget a particular function, where the function is initially defined.
 What are the required parameters for that function.With ***Peek*** Feature, you can select a function then hit **Shift + F12**.
 The selection expands into an window showing the complete definition of the function as well as where the function is defined.
 The feature currently works in C, C#, JavaScript, TypeScript, .NET, and a few other programming languages.

+   #### 3. CLI :

+  Similar to different code editor, **VS-CODE** is also support one of the important feature is ***Command Line Interface*** like SublimeText with its #####subl command line, Visual Studio Code is equipped a CLI named code and it is easy to use.
+In Windows machine, the ***Command Line Interface*** will have already been installed along with the app.
+The CLI is accessible through the Command Prompt.
+In different Operating System it can be installed and uninstalled through the Command Palette.
+You can use the CLI to open a particular directory to Visual Studio Code.